Raiders roll past Giants 30-6 to give Antonio Pierce a win in his debut as interim coach

+“We talked about pride and poise and getting back to being ourselves,” Pierce said.
+“Everything that’s going on is in front of us, not behind us.
+The team effort you saw today is what we displayed in practice Thursday and Friday.”

 Giants quarterback Daniel Jones left one play into the second quarter with a right knee injury.
+He’ll undergo an MRI on Monday.
 Tommy DeVito played the rest of the game and passed for 175 yards and a touchdown.
 Saquon Barkley rushed for 90 yards on 16 carries.

 This was the Raiders’ first game since coach Josh McDaniels, offensive coordinator Mick Lombardi and general manager Dave Ziegler were fired early in the week and quarterback Jimmy Garoppolo was benched.